Derivative principles for invariant ensembles

 \section{Abstract}

-A big class of ensembles of random matrices are those which are invariant under group actions so that the eigenvectors become statistically independent of the eigenvalues.
-In the present work we show that this is not the sole consequence but that the joint probability distribution of the eigenvalues can be expressed in terms of a differential operator acting on the distribution of some other matrix quantities which are sometimes easier accessible.
-Those quantities might be the diagonal matrix entries as it is the case for Hermitian matrices or some pseudo-diagonal entries for other matrix spaces.
+In the present work we show that the joint probability distribution of the eigenvalues can be expressed in terms of a differential operator acting on the distribution of some other matrix quantities.
+Those quantities might be the diagonal or pseudo-diagonal entries as it is the case for Hermitian matrices.
 These representations are called derivative principles.
 We show them for the additive spaces of the Hermitian, Hermitian antisymmetric, Hermitian anti-self-dual, and complex rectangular matrices as well as for the two multiplicative matrix spaces of the positive definite Hermitian matrices and of the unitary matrices.
-In all six cases we prove a uniqueness of the derivative principle as it is not trivial to see that the derivative operator has a trivial kernel on the selected spaces of the identified matrix quantities.
+In all six cases we prove the uniqueness of the derivative principles. \\ \\